Can't Sleep? 20 Ways to Help You Fall Asleep Fast!

 17. Meditate Before Bed

 Especially if you deal with racing thoughts, meditating or trying basic breathing exercises before bed can help you to relax and get both your mind and body ready to fall asleep.
+Use an eye mask that blocks out all light to help you slip into deep meditation with ease.
 There are countless guided meditations on YouTube you can try, so don’t be afraid to check out several routines to find the most effective one for you.

 Think about the positive parts of your day, and what you’re looking forward to about tomorrow.